 AND/OR

-The company …, authorised fully or partially to [execute this agreement for and on behalf of the Company and hereinafter referred to as “the CRO” (Contract Research Organisation).
+The company …, and its affiliates, authorised fully or partially to execute this agreement for and on behalf of the Company and hereinafter referred to as “the CRO” (Contract Research Organisation).

 The Coordinating Institution, the Company or the CRO and, if applicable, the Third-Party Organisation, are hereinafter referred to individually or jointly by the terms “the Party” or “the Parties”.